santoshblearner/ds-ml-portfolio/README.md

 # Data Science Portfolio
-This is my data science portfolio containing hobby projects.
+This is my data science portfolio showcasing my projects I worked on as a hobby or learning new skills.

-_Note: Data used in the projects (accessed under data directory) is for demonstration purposes only._

 ## Contents